 Idle-Free California advocates to reduce vehicle idling at schools on two levels: regulations and education.

 REGULATIONS: California regulates the idling of vehicles 10,000 lbs. or greater.
 In the school environment, this includes medium- and heavy-duty school buses and delivery vehicles.
 Vehicles less than 10,000 lbs, mainly light-duty vehicles such as passenger cars, SUVs, vans and pickup trucks, are not regulated for idling.
 This allows motorists to let their engines run while waiting for dismissal.
 In our idle-free schools campaigns we have witnessed the amount of idling occurring at schools.
 The line up of mostly idling vehicles is known as caravan idling, which creates idling "hot spots" near school entrances.
 This has an adverse impact on people in the vicinity, especially students.
-The EPA states:
+The U.S. EPA states:

 "Idling vehicles contribute to air pollution and emit air toxins, which are pollutants known or suspected to cause cancer or other serious health effects.
 Monitoring at schools has shown elevated levels of benzene, formaldehyde, acetaldehyde and other air toxics during the afternoon hour coinciding with parents picking up their children.
 Children’s lungs are still developing, and when they are exposed to elevated levels of these pollutants, children have an increased risk of developing asthma, respiratory problems and other adverse health effects.
 Limiting a vehicle’s idling time can dramatically reduce these pollutants and children’s exposure to them."